Advanced Coupons for WooCommerce has a coupon rule feature called “Cart Conditions”.

 As long as the conditions are all true at the end, it will grant access to the coupon.
 If the customer doesn’t satisfy each and every rule then it will not allow the coupon to apply.

 Cart Condition: Product Category Exists In Cart

-The Product Category Exists In Cart condition lets you check if a product has been added from that category into the cart.
+The Product Category Exists In Cart condition lets you check if a product has been added from that category to the cart.